drdreo/hub/apps/gameserver/games/dicegame/README.md

 ### Special Features

 -   The Devil's Head (special die) functions as a joker
--   Any invalid combination counts as 0 e.g.: "1, 3"
 -   Future implementation will include special dice with unique properties

 ## Technical Implementation